Skip to main content

 200+

-Clients built for by Groovy Web across extensions, web apps, and AI tools
+Clients built across extensions, web apps, and AI tools

 Most product teams default to a web app or mobile app without ever seriously evaluating the extension channel.
 That is a strategic mistake.
 Extensions install in one click, live permanently in the browser toolbar, and can interact with every page a user visits — giving your product a surface area that no standalone web app can match.